 The DJI Mavic Air encapsulates all of this and promises to leave your jaw agape, and not just because you’re looking up.
 But these are all claims – did our hands-on time with the new drone prove them to be accurate?
 And is all that worth the £769 price tag?

-- Best drones 2018: the top 10 for 4K video and dramatic selfies
+- Best drone: the top drones for 4K video and dramatic selfies

 - Parrot ANAFI review